ASPA – Connecting Parents, Supporting School life

 With this support, we’re pleased to be able to bring together the parent community and to help towards school life.

 We use ClassList as a means of direct parent to parent contact.
-When you received registration information from the school you will have consented, hopefully, to allowing ASPA permission to contact you with details for being invited to join the ClassList community and therefore giving you access to contact details for other parents in your son’s tutor group, year group or House year group.
+When you received registration information from the school you will have consented, hopefully, to allowing ASPA permission to contact you with details for being invited to join the ClassList community and therefore giving you access to contact details for other parents in your child’s tutor group, year group or House year group.

 If you have not received this invitation to join ClassList, or you now wish to do so, then please contact Clare Coombs at [email protected]